universitytheater/utheater.github.io/_bylaws/1_bylaws_deans_men.md

 The Dean’s Men will perform three shows per year.
 Once a director and show have been selected for a particular quarter, the Board will assist the director in filling a staff and finding a space, as need be.
 The selected Dean’s Men show is then submitted to University Theater so that a space and week may be selected with sensitivity to the UT season (see below).
 The Dean’s Men productions, as UT productions, will fully participate in UT production requirements such as arbitration and space scheduling.

 If a show passes the Dean’s Men voting process during Fall or Winter Quarter, this production automatically goes into the Fall or Winter Quarter UT schedules.
 After a show has passed, a space request will be submitted for the Francis X. Kinahan (FXK) Theater.
 If the passed director/proposer opts to propose for a different UT space, Committee may consider this option during the scheduling portion of the quarterly Committee Proposal Meeting.
+The only reason this may be vetoed is if logistically the Dean’s Men may not have this space.
 No pro/con or other merit-based discussion of the proposed production will occur in the Committee Proposal Meeting once the show has been passed in the Dean’s Men voting process.
 If the FXK theater or other desired space is not available, the Dean’s Men will consult Pro-Staff for alternate locations.

 The same above holds true for the Spring Quarter production, substituting Logan Courtyard for the FXK.
 Upholding long-standing University of Chicago tradition, The Dean’s Men will do everything in their power to make this Spring Quarter production an outdoors production, even if it is held in an outdoor location other than Logan Courtyard.
 Should an excellent case be made in a proposal for an inside Spring show, however, the Dean’s Men may vote for it in their proposal voting process.
 Should this decision affect space rental fees and therefore budgets, The Dean’s Men will meet with Pro-Staff and Committee prior to the Committee Proposal Meeting to discuss alternate locations and determine the best course of action on a case by case basis.